rachyoder/Projects-Exercises/docs/digital-clock.md

 ### If you finish early...

-1. Allow players to enter their names.
-2. Keep track of number of games won by X and O.
-3. Add a link to rules, display in a modal.
+1. Change the font for the display; a monospace font would look more like a digital clock, and it wouldn't jar your eyes as the variable-width string is recentered every second.
+2. Button for toggling between 12-hour and 24-hour display.
+3. Add the date (day, month, and year).
 4. Add info to your projects README.md [README.md Best Practices](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)

-### Too simple?
-Try...
+### Too Easy?

-1. Recreating Checkers.
-2. Recreating Othello.
-3. Recreating Go.
-4. Recreating Chess.
-5. Create an AI to beat whoever plays, every time.
+1. Turn it into an ANALOG clock!

 **If you get stuck...**